zachlasiuk/arm-software-developers-ads/content/learning-paths/mobile/ams/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            This is true, though you must have a Professional Edition license.
+            True.
 JSON is particularly beneficial for use within a CI/CD workflow.

     - questions:
         question: >